TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ## Full Code

 The complete code for DMA with double buffering has been uploaded as a [GitHub Gist](https://gist.github.com/TrebledJ/5c45ba3366918352a3d56625a636bafa).
+It hasn't been fully optimised yet.
+I'll leave that as an exercise for the reader.